Turkish wildfire leaves charred home and ashes, as blazes spread | Science-Environment

 Turkish wildfire leaves charred home and ashes, as blazes spread

 Bedsprings, a ladder, metal chairs and some kitchenware were the only things left identifiable after some of the worst fires in years tore through the region, with several still burning four days after they erupted on Wednesday.
-Demir's home, near the coastal Mediterranean town of Manavgat, not far from the popular tourist resort Antalya, was hit by one of almost 100 fires which officials say broke out this week across southern and western Turkey, where sweltering heat and strong winds fanned the flames.
+Demir's home, near the coastal Mediterranean town of Manavgat and not far from the popular tourist resort Antalya, was hit by one of the some 100 fires that officials say broke out this week across southern and western Turkey.

 - Country: